hmrc/ioss-returns-frontend/README.md

 can be found in the ioss-registration-stub and ioss-returns-stub, which hold scenarios for registered traders and returns/corrections that will be available to submit.

+There is also a test-only endpoint that can be used that have some default values http://localhost:10193/pay-vat-on-goods-sold-to-eu/import-one-stop-shop-returns-payments/test-only/login

 Unit and Integration Tests
 ------------